3 JUN 2025

 In short, choosing full board and all-inclusive depends on your preferences and travel style.
 If you value flexibility and variety, all-inclusive is likely the better choice.

-At the same time, full board is great for more budget-conscious travelers who prefer a structured dining experience with the option to explore beyond the hotel.
+At the same time, a full board is great for more budget-conscious travelers who prefer a structured dining experience with the option to explore beyond the hotel.
 Both options offer different advantages depending on your needs.

 Pros and Cons of Full Board vs. All Inclusive